ThiessetFabien/Audio-reactive-shaders/README.md

 ### ← sp-code.js

 This is where you can put your Shader Park code.
-Just paste your code from Shader Park into the `spCode()` function and it will render
+Just paste your code from Shader Park into the `spCode()` function and it will render.